Arrival: Verona / Cavalese

 Sella Ronda Loop Ride (Optional Rest Day/Guided Hike) - distance 70km

-A real challenge awaits those who opt to ride today, with the opportunity to sample a section of the route taken by the thousands of cyclists who participate each year in the Maratona delle Dolomiti, the country’s biggest and most famous Gran Fondo event.
+A real challenge awaits those who opt to ride today, with the opportunity to sample a section of the route taken by the thousands of cyclists who participate each year in the Maratona Delle Dolomiti, the country’s biggest and most famous Gran Fondo event.

 With four major mountain passes ahead.
 Explore the roads around the Sella Ronda Massif in the shadows of its enormous grey and orange craggy pillars.
 You’ll be presented with breath-taking views and jaw-dropping scenery as you take on Passo Sella (2,244m), Passo Gardena (2,121m) Passo Campolongo, and Passo Pordoi (2,239m) in succession, before making your way back to Canazei.

-For those looking for a less strenuous day you also have an equally impressive option to take a cable car high into the mountains for a guided hike along some beautiful alpine trails.
-Alternatively some may opt to simply take it easy and relax in Canazei.
+For those looking for a less strenuous day, you also have an equally impressive option to take a cable car high into the mountains for a guided hike along some beautiful alpine trails.
+Alternatively, some may opt to simply take it easy and relax in Canazei.

 Canazei to Cavalese - distance 55km

-Your last day in the saddle will offer yet more great riding, beautiful scenery and classic passes to conquer.
-You start the day gently again as you head out along the Val di Fassa to reach the start of the Passo Costalunga, by Dolomitic standards a moderately challenging 5km climb which tops out at 1,745m above sea level before a rolling plateau leads you to the fantastic 18km descent down the other side.
+Your last day in the saddle will offer yet more great riding, beautiful scenery, and classic passes to conquer.
+You start the day gently again as you head out along the Val di Fassa to reach the start of the Passo Costalunga, by Dolomitic standards a moderately challenging 5km climb that tops out at 1,745m above sea level before a rolling plateau leads you to the fantastic 18km descent down the other side.